Price-to-Book Across 18 Exchanges: Only 4 Beat SPY

 Brazil had a specific combination that worked: large commodity and banking sectors, where P/B is a meaningful valuation anchor; genuine book value accountability (banks have to mark their loans, miners have real assets); and a market that regularly produces deep value situations as political and currency crises cause indiscriminate selling.
 Each crisis created fresh P/B opportunities that eventually resolved.

-China's 5.08% CAGR with a -59.7% max drawdown reflects a different problem.
+China's 5.39% CAGR with a -59.9% max drawdown reflects a different problem.
 Chinese book values are often questionable.
 State-owned enterprises regularly trade below stated book value for rational reasons: the book value is either inflated, not available to minority shareholders, or both.
 The P/B signal in China is noisy in ways it isn't in, say, Sweden or Canada.
+That said, the strategy beat the SSE Composite (3.54% CAGR) by 1.84 percentage points annually, showing marginal alpha vs the local market.

 Hong Kong is in a category of its own and gets its own section below.